sandagolcea/camera-input/README.md

 - goto `localhost:8080`

 ##Notes
-- !Please note that the video stream does not work if serving the file at "file:///Users..", you will need to serve the file.
-I use [http-server](https://www.npmjs.com/package/http-server) npm package for this purpose.
+!!
+Please note that the video stream does not work if serving the file at "file:///" You will need to serve the file from e.g. "localhost:8080".
+I use the [http-server](https://www.npmjs.com/package/http-server) npm package for this purpose.